 A wise debit card comes in handy for travels or online shopping as you can hold multiple currencies on it.

-To compare different transfer fees and exchange rates, you can check here.
+Compare different transfer fees and exchange rates.

 All Canadian citizens and permanent residents are eligible for free health care through the public health care system in Canada.
 This means that you do not have to pay for things like hospital visits, doctor’s appointments, or prescriptions.